xxyyue/ida_domain_mcp/README.md

 Notes:
 - `decompile_function` requires a valid Hex-Rays license; otherwise use `disassemble_function`.
-- Address parameters are accepted as integers by MCP entry points and are converted internally; results commonly encode addresses as hex strings.
+- Address parameters are accepted as integers or hex strings by MCP entry points and are converted internally; results commonly encode addresses as hex strings.

 ## Requirements